 Medicines stock levels must be checked on a regular basis and new stock must be ordered on time.
-This ensures that the resident's medicines are available for administration as prescribed.
+This ensures that the patient's medicines are available for administration as prescribed.
 It is important that they are stored safely and securely so that there is no unauthorised access and disposed of promptly to ensure that a discontinued medicine is not administered in error.

-The records inspected showed that medicines were available for administration when residents required them.
+The records inspected showed that medicines were available for administration when patients required them.
 Staff advised that they had a good relationship with the community pharmacist and that medicines were supplied in a timely manner.

 The medicines storage areas were observed to be securely locked to prevent any unauthorised access.
-They were tidy and organised so that medicines belonging to each resident could be easily located.
-Temperatures of the medicine storage areas were monitored and recorded to ensure that medicines were stored appropriately.
-Medicine refrigerators and controlled drugs cabinets were available for use as needed.
+They were tidy and organised so that medicines belonging to each patient could be easily located.